VRHIKKY/VketCloudSDK_Documents/docs/Unity/HEOPlane.en.md

 # HEOPlane
 ![HEOPlane](img/HEOPlane.jpg)

 HEOPlane lets you instantiate image files.
+The file format needs to be in png format.
+For details, please refer to the [specification limit](../heoexporter/he_UnityGuidelines.ja.md)
 |  Label |  function  |
 | ----   | ---- |
 | Texture in JP / EN | Specify the image texture.
 Texture in EN is the image shown when your browser's language setting is set to English.
 Leave it blank if unncessary.  |